 - Look at the below formula for adding different cell values.

-In the above basic excel formula, we are trying to add numbers from A2 to A6 in cell A7 cell and we have got the result of #VALUE! error, the reason for this in cell A5 we have got value as “Forty” which is the wrong data type so returns #VALUE!.
+In the above basic Excel formula, we are trying to add numbers from A2 to A6 in cell A7, and we have got the result of #VALUE!
+Error.
+In cell A5, we have a value as “Forty,” which is the wrong data type, so it returns #VALUE!

 - We get the following result.

-SUM function has ignored the wrong data type in the cell A5 and adds remaining cell values and gives the total.
+The SUM function has ignored the wrong data type in cell A5, adding the remaining cell values and giving the total.

 - Otherwise, we can change the text value in cell A5 to get the correct result.

-For the earlier formula only we have changed the A5 cell value to 4000 and now our previous function working fine.
+For the earlier formula, we have only changed the A5 cell value to 4,000.
+So now, our previous function is working properly.

 - Look at the below formula.

-- Result 1 says B2/A2, and in both the cells we have numerical values and the result is 80%.
+- Result 1 says B2/A2.
+In both cells, we have numerical values, and the result is 80%.

-- Result 2 says B3/A3 since there is no value in cell B3 we have got the result as 0%.
+- Result 2 says B3/A3.
+Since there is no value in cell B3, we have got the result of 0%.

-- Result 3 says B4/A4, this is also the same case of Result 2.
+- Result 3 says B4/A4.
+It is also the same case as Result 2.

-- The main reason for this kind of error is because of the cell which is empty is not truly blank at all because there could be an errant space character.
+- The main reason for this error is that the empty cell is not truly blank because there could be an errant space character.

-In cell B4 we have space character which is not visible at all for naked eyes.
-This is the reason why we have got #VALUE! error.
+In cell B4, we have a space character that is not visible to naked eyes.
+However, it is the reason why we have got #VALUE!
+Error.

-- LEN function will give the number of characters in the selected cell and LEN considers space character as a single character.
+- LEN function will give the number of characters in the selected cell.
+LEN considers a space character as a single character.

-Look at the above function we have got 1 character as the result in cell B4, so which confirms B4 cell is not an empty cell.
+Look at the above function.
+We have got one character resulting in cell B4, which confirms B4 cell is not an empty cell.

-- Similarly, the ISBLANK function shows the result as TRUE if the cell is actually an empty cell otherwise it shows the result as FALSE.
+- Similarly, the ISBLANK function shows TRUE if the cell is empty.
+Otherwise, it shows FALSE.

-Look at the above result we have got FALSE as the result for B4 cell so we can conclude that cell B4 is not the empty cell.
+Look at the above result.
+We have got FALSE as a result for the B4 cell.
+So, we can conclude that cell B4 is not an empty cell.

 Another case of resulting #VALUE!
-Excel Error is because of function argument data type is wrongly stored.
+Excel error is because the function argument data type is wrongly stored.

 Look at the below image.

-- The first 2 cells got the result but in the last cell, we have got an error result of #VALUE!.
+- The first two cells got the result, but we have an error result of #VALUE!

-The reason for this is the end date in the B4 cell has the value of NA, which is the non-date value, so resulting in #VALUE!.
+The end date in the B4 cell has the value of NA, the non-date value, resulting in #VALUE!

-- To correct this error we need to enter proper date value in cell B3.
+- We need to enter the proper date value in cell B3 to correct this error.